AstraaDev/MergestKingdom-Injector/README.md

 You're all set!
 All you have to do is choose the pack you want, and you'll get it for free.
 </details>

-## Additional Informations
+## Additional Information
-Discord :
+- Need help?
+Join the [Discord Server](https://astraadev.github.io/discord).
-- Any question ?
-Any malfunction ?
-Contact me on [here](discord.gg/PKR7nM9j9U).
+- Contributions are welcome!
+Open an issue or create a pull request.